Using options in attributes

 request_id: { type: String, required: true }

-If the type value is Hash, then nesting can be described in the same format.
+If type also specifies a Hash value, then nesting can be described in the same format.

 Option must input internal (^2.2.0) output (^2.2.0)